 Clark spent many weeks on Owl and Jungle Wards, re-learning all the things he’d been able to do before falling ill, like rolling and sitting.
 After weeks of being tube fed, he even had to learn to eat again and the play specialists and physiotherapy team worked with him intensively to try and make the process less traumatic.

 Clark was discharged from hospital that May to continue his recovery at home.
-He now has a prosthetic leg which he has adapted to amazingly well but he still bears the physical scars of his ordeal as his parents continue to bear the mental ones.
+He now has a prosthetic leg which he has adapted to amazingly well and is now just about to start his second year in primary school.

 Sarra and Ben are acutely aware of how close they came to losing Clark.
 They feel forever indebted to the countless medical professionals who at first kept him alive and then supported him through months of rehabilitation.
 They’re also thankful for the care that Clark will continue to need as he grows.